adithyasunil26/adithyasunil26/README.md

 <h3 align="center">Hello there! 👋 </h2>

 <p align="justify">
-  I'm a junior at IIIT-H pursuing my BTech (Hons.) in Electronics and Communication Engineering.
-I'm also an undergraduate researcher working under the guidance of <a href="https://fac-webpages.iiit.ac.in/abhishek/">Dr. Abhishek Srivastava</a> in the IC~WiBES Research Lab (Integrated Circuits inspired by Wireless and Biomedical Electronic Systems) at the Centre for VLSI and Embedded System Technologies, IIIT-H. I was a Google Summer of Code 2021 student developer at the Free and Open Source Silicon Foundation.

-  Currently working on <a href="https://github.com/olofk/fusesoc">FuseSoC</a> integration of <a href="https://github.com/bespoke-silicon-group/basejump_stl">BaseJump STL</a> in <a href="https://github.com/adithyasunil26/basejump_stl_cores">basejump_stl_cores</a>.
+  I'm a senior at IIIT-H pursuing my BTech (Hons.) in Electronics and Communication Engineering.
+I'm also an undergraduate researcher working under the guidance of <a href="https://fac-webpages.iiit.ac.in/abhishek/">Dr. Abhishek Srivastava</a> in the IC~WiBES Research Lab (Integrated Circuits inspired by Wireless and Biomedical Electronic Systems) at the Centre for VLSI and Embedded System Technologies, IIIT-H. I was a Google Summer of Code 2021 student developer at the Free and Open Source Silicon Foundation and I worked on <a href="https://github.com/olofk/fusesoc">FuseSoC</a> integration of <a href="https://github.com/bespoke-silicon-group/basejump_stl">BaseJump STL</a> in <a href="https://github.com/adithyasunil26/basejump_stl_cores">basejump_stl_cores</a>.
+I am currently working on deep learning based respiratory sound classification.
+I have previously wroked on low gain variation voltage controlled oscillator design and frequency synthesizer/microwave signal generator design for quantum sensing applications.
 </p>

 <p align="center">